thedumbterminal/octopus-gbq-cloud-function/README.md

 GOOGLE_PROJECT=yourproject python src/create_tables.py
 ```

+Create a new service account for this project.

 Google BigQuery Permissions:

 Grant `BigQuery Data Editor` to the function's service account on the dataset created above.

 Add cloud function permissions to service account:

 ```
 gcloud projects add-iam-policy-binding dumb-1 --member serviceAccount:serviceaccount@yourproject.iam.gserviceaccount.com --role roles/cloudfunctions.invoker
 ```

+Generate a new key for the service account, add this to your github repo along with the project nume.

 ## Development